 Thame Remembers Warrant Officer Arthur Henry Sutton

-Arthur Sutton was born in Thame in 1886 to parents Wiliam Robert and Ellen Sutton and baptised at St Mary’s church on 28th March 1886 when his father is described as a grocer.
+Arthur Henry Sutton was born in Thame in 1886 to parents William Robert and Ellen Sutton (nee Hitchman) and baptised at St Mary’s church on 28th March 1886 when his father was described as a grocer.
+The Sutton family grocer’s shop was at 1 Buttermarket, Thame.
 By 1901 both his parents had died and he was living with his sister Ellen in Middlesex.

 The Thame Remembers Cross was delivered to Dodoma War Cemetery, Tanzania on 29th October 2014 by Rev Hugh Prentice